 - Singapore Zoo & River Safari with Transfer

 - Adventure Cove Waterpark™ 1-Day Pass with Hotel Pickup

 - Jungle Breakfast with Orangutans at Singapore Zoo

 - Gardens by the Bay, Marina Bay Sands & River Cruise Tour

 - Chinatown at Night with Dinner & Cruise

 - Gardens by the Bay Admission

 Singapore is not an old country, so inevitably most of the work here falls into the ‘modern’ category of art dating back to the 19th and 20th centuries.
-As well as an extensive permanent collection, The National Gallery Singapore also holds regular exhibitions in collaboration with some of the world’s leading art institutions.
-You can find out what they’ve got coming up at www.nationalgallery.sg.
+Alongside an extensive permanent collection, The National Gallery Singapore also holds regular exhibitions in collaboration with some of the world’s leading art institutions.

-National Gallery Singapore also is home to a short but surprisingly impressive range of wining and dining options.
-For lunch, look out for Odette (modern French food) or Alti’s Gastrobar for some more laidback settings.
+National Gallery Singapore is also home to a short but surprisingly impressive range of dining options.
+For lunch, look out for Odette for modern French food or Alti’s Gastrobar for some more laidback settings.
 The building complex is also home to a couple of great cocktail bars that enjoy some spectacular views of the bay, such as Aura Sky Lounge and Smoke & Mirrors.

 National Gallery Singapore